 The Tao te Ching is a book (ching) that develops one's power (te) when following a path where meaning can unfold to guide us (Tao).
 Te is the driving force of Tao active in each creature, and resembles our idea of evolution or individuation.
 It is the more ancient idea and philosophical root of Qi or Ch'i.

 After analyzing the dreams of visitors from around the world, a universal message of wellness emerges in cycles.
-Inner wisdom flows through dreams to allow us to find our way.
+When we dream, we return to our root where inner wisdom allow us to find our way.
 When we face crisis, dreams reveal the way ahead, with wisdom and a time sense that transcends our own.
 Dreams awaken us to ourselves and to our unique pathway.
 Visit the free on-line Dream Dictionary with its abundance of dream symbols.
-This dictionary is also available as an Iphone App.
 Consult the Oracle from the I Ching or Book of Changes for daily words of wisdom inspired by nature.
 Explore our Books on Dreams, nature and Taoism.

 Click Books to Purchase from Amazon

 Nothing bad happens in life: Nature's way of success

 The Essential I Ching: 64 Degrees of Nature's Wisdom